Have you ever heard of Starbucks Reserve, but aren't sure what makes it special?

 Starbucks Reserve is a premium Starbucks brand that focuses on small-lot, high-quality coffee beans, sourced from unique regions around the world.

-Available at select Starbucks Reserve Roasteries, Stores, and Bars, these exclusive coffees are brewed using specialty methods like siphon, Chemex, and Clover brewing for a more refined coffee experience.
+Available at select Starbucks Reserve Roasteries, Stores, and Bars, these exclusive coffees are brewed using specialty methods, such as siphon, Chemex, and Clover brewing, for a more refined coffee experience.

 To give you a quick overview, here's an overview of the different store formats: